Provision for two year olds

 School jumpers and polo shirts are compulsory for our two year olds and you will be given a school uniform policy before your child starts.

 The school jumpers are red with a school logo and can be purchased from www.oneidentity.co.uk.
-If your child is eligible for the two year old free childcare, we will provide you with one jumper free of charge.

 Children should wear black or grey jogging pants or leggings, nothing with buttons, zips, belts or catches.
 The nature of our Early Years provision is active and, at times, messy so please ensure that children are dressed appropriately and know that it is okay for them to involve themselves in messy play.
 We will advise you if we feel that your child’s clothing is restricting their play and learning.